 Eat a Francesinha

 A Francesinha is Porto’s famous dish.
 It’s essentially a sandwich made with bread, ham, sausage, and steak then covered in melted cheese and served with an egg on top and french fries.
 I didn’t try one myself, but was told that it can easily be shared between two people.
+Check this article for the best spots to get one in Porto.

 This Roman Catholic Church is one of the city’s oldest buildings.
 It’s a tall and imposing structure located in the oldest part of the city.